What Is B2 English Level? Skills, Grammar & How to Reach It

 Other key B2 structures

 - Relative clauses with reduction: The man sitting by the door is my manager.
+B2 candidates should also choose between who and whom correctly in formal writing — see the he/him replacement test.

 - Emphasis with inversion: Rarely have I seen such a well-organised team.